arab-meet/3.URDF_Simulation_Workshop/Gazebo/gazebo.md

 - **`Align` :**
   This tool allows you to align one model with another along with one of the three principal axes.
 - **`Change view` :**
   The change view tool lets you view the scene from different perspectives like top view, side view, front view, bottom view.

 <p align="center">
 <img src="images/3.png">

+## Robot models in Gazebo

+Before we dive into robot models , it's essential to clarify that there are two distinct scenarios

+1. **Building a robot model**
+2. **Downloading a pre-built model**

-### Building robot models in Gazebo
+### 1.Building robot models in Gazebo

 click on Edit and select model editor